Have you been searching for cost-effective lead generation ideas for your SaaS startup?

 Research has it that for every $1 you spend on email marketing, you get $44 back.

 Thankfully, email marketing isn’t as hard as it might seem on the surface.
 All you have to do is to get an Email service provider, add the emails you collect to it, craft attention-grabbing email copies, and send them out when the time is right.
+You may consider talking to a marketing advisor to help you set up your first email marketing campaign.

-3. Build a Conversion Funnel
+3. Build a Conversion Funnel to Generate Business Leads

 Lead generation is never really complete without an efficient conversion funnel.